Abdullah527382/website/eloquentJS/chp8/notes_chp8.md

 - Sometimes its better to take the bad input and continue running
 - Other times, its better to report to the user what went wrong and then give up

-Consider a program `prompNumber` which takes in user input (a number) and returns it, what should it return on non-numbers?
+Consider a program `promptNumber` which takes in user input (a number) and returns it, what should it return on non-numbers?
 Common choices would be `null, undefined, -1`.

 Returning a special value is a good way to indicate an error, but consider the downsides: